 Treatments for drug or alcohol addictions are complex.
 Mental health illnesses may intensify a substance use disease; therefore, treating one without the other will jeopardize a complete recovery.

 According to extensive scientific research, the most effective treatment for substance abuse is a clinical strategy personalized to each patient’s requirements, beliefs, and symptoms and their specific difficulties because no single treatment works for everyone with addiction issues.
-Dr. Sharma addresses that while treating a patient, it is also important to know about their background, age group, gender, and family history as there might be many factors that can influence the approach to treatment.
+Dr. Tonmoy Sharma, author, and mental health specialist, addresses that while treating a patient, it is also important to know about their background, age group, gender, and family history as there might be many factors that can influence the approach to treatment.

 Sovereign Health’s treatment programs